EdwinVW/dapr-workshop/Assignment07/step-by-step-java.md

 1. Make sure all the Docker containers introduced in the previous assignments are running (you can use the `Infrastructure/start-all.sh` script to start them).

-1. Open the terminal window in VS Code and make sure the current folder is `java/VehicleRegistrationService`.
+1. Open the terminal window in VS Code and make sure the current folder is `VehicleRegistrationService`.

 1. Enter the following command to run the VehicleRegistrationService with a Dapr sidecar: